Events make CU Boulder feel like a community.

 - University facilities are in high demand and require early reservations.
 Space for RSO events can often be booked up to a year in advance.
 See more below.

-  - Rememember, funding isn't necessarily a "given".
-You will need to apply at least 30 days in advance of intended event date
+- Rememember, funding isn’t necessarily guaranteed.
+You will need to apply at least 30 days in advance of intended event date.

 Know your costs

 Be sure to consider the potential cost of your event, including unforseen expenses.
 Proper cost-consideration can be the difference between a well-run, properly executed event and a disappointing event.
 Plus you won’t be able to properly determine the size or scope of your potential event without crafting a budget.

 - Event security: If you believe the institution may be concerned about the safety of your guests, you may need to budget for metal detectors and additional police or security staffing

 - Whether tickets or cash boxes are needed

 - Coordination of set-up and take-down with other campus events